f5devcentral/f5-agility-labs-waf/docs/waf2025/module4/lab2.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Open Terminal on the LInux jump host
+Open Terminal on the Linux jump host

 #. cd /graphql